mmbman/Katagiri/1983-01-29-Book-of-Equanimity-Case-52.md

 #### 0:00

-In the *Book of Equanimity*, there is an interesting question and answer between Zen teacher and his student.
+**Katagiri Roshi**: In the *Book of Equanimity*, there is an interesting question and answer between Zen teacher and his student.
 Case 52:

 > Sozan Zen Master – Caoshan in Chinese – asked Elder De, “‘The buddha’s true reality body is like space: it manifests form in response to beings, like the moon in the water.’
 How do you explain the principle of response?”
 >